 - At lunch time, we take a full hour to all eat together and the kids take it in turns to choose what we have

 - Once homework is finished for the day, we make sure they have a break from the screen – either playing in the garden or going out for a walk

 - During the week, we limit screen time to 2 hrs, but it’s more relaxed at the weekend, when they have more freedom about what time they get up and what they choose to do

 - In the evenings, we all enjoy movie night with popcorn together!

 We're lucky that all our young people have their own space to go to, to be on their own or have online contact with their families.
-It’s still hard for them, and they each have their own anxiety’s about Coronavirus, but we continue to apply the techniques we’ve learned in training (which have become second nature), and we continue to talk to the children, including about their own families, but also we don't dwell too much on the negatives that are in the news.
+It’s still hard for them, and they each have their own anxiety’s about Covid, but we continue to apply the techniques we’ve learned in training (which have become second nature), and we continue to talk to the children, including about their own families.
+We also we don't dwell too much on the negatives that are in the news.

 Paula, Foster Care

 If you feel you could offer support and love to a child during difficult times, we'd love to hear from you.
-To find out more about fostering, please complete a contact form.
-You can also email us at email@example.com or call 0151 515 0000.
+To find out more about fostering, please contact us.